 Gould Farm is a compassionate, respectful family environment where people with mental illness learn to build more meaningful lives for themselves through work, recreation and community life.
 The services at the farm remain rooted in the belief that every person has something to contribute despite mental or emotional limitations.
 Central to the farm model is a structured, supportive work environment for guests.

-2013 marks the 100th anniversary of Gould Farm, the oldest residential therapeutic community in the nation dedicated to helping adults living with mental illness.
+2013 marked the 100th anniversary of Gould Farm, the oldest residential therapeutic community in the nation dedicated to helping adults living with mental illness.

 |What You'll Be Doing||